The Occuity

 Simple to use, the handheld PM1 pachymeter is held in front of the subject’s eye at a comfortable working distance.
 To take a measurement, the operator simply touches the screen to put the pachymeter in scanning mode and holds it up to the patient’s eye.

-There is no need to anaesthetise or touch the eye, removing the risk of infection transmission and making the whole process much more comfortable, safer and quicker for both the operator and subject.
+There is no need to anaesthetise or touch the eye, reducing the risk of infection transmission and making the whole process much more comfortable, safer and quicker for both the operator and subject.

 Features & Benefits

-The Occuity PM1 pachymeter will provide the measuring and non-contacting capabilities of existing optical desktop devices at a price point comparable to the handheld contacting ultrasound devices.
+The Occuity PM1 pachymeter provides the measuring and non-contacting capabilities of existing optical desktop devices at a price point comparable to the handheld contacting ultrasound devices.

 Non-contact